General Degree Requirements

 |Complete Gen Ed or Exit Requirements

-Students are required to be available from 8am-12pm for class and from 2pm-7pm for clinical education daily (times vary depending on site).
-Students must also be available nights and weekends for clinical assignments.
+On a typical day, students must be available from 8am-12pm for class and from 2pm-7pm for clinical education daily (times vary depending on site).
+Students must also be available nights and weekends for clinical assignments as needed.

 There will be additional costs (above tuition and fees) for the clinical rotations.
-Costs may include, but are not limited to professional liability insurance, physical examination and immunizations, professional association fees, and uniforms.
+Costs may include, but are not limited to professional liability insurance, physical examination and immunizations, professional association fees, uniforms, and travel expenses related to clinical education.
 Transportation is needed for all off-campus clinical sites.
 Each student will have a minimum of one off-campus site.

 Students completing clinical rotations off campus at area high schools will be asked to submit to a background check and must be fingerprinted.
 The student is responsible for these additional costs.
-Students should check with his/her assigned high school prior to the start of the clinical rotation to be sure that all requirements are met ahead of time.
+Students should check with his/her assigned clinical instructor prior to the start of the clinical rotation to be sure that all requirements are met ahead of time.

 ATR 3102 Athletic Training Techniques (3)